 Tic T834 USB Multi-Interface Stepper Motor Controller (Connectors Soldered)

 The Tic T834 USB Multi-Interface Stepper Motor Controller makes basic control of a stepper motor easy, with quick configuration over USB using our free software.
 The controller supports six control interfaces: USB, TTL serial, I²C, analog voltage (potentiometer), quadrature encoder, and hobby radio control (RC).
 This version incorporates a TI DRV8834 driver and ships with soldered header pins and terminal blocks.
 It can operate from 2.5 V to 10.8 V and can deliver up to approximately 1.5 A per phase without a heat sink or forced air flow (or 2 A max with sufficient additional cooling).

 Alternatives available with variations in these parameter(s): model connectors soldered?

 |Description||Specs (15)||Pictures (8)||Resources (16)||FAQs (1)||On the blog (5)|

-- I want to control a 3.9 V, 600 mA per phase bipolar stepper motor like this, but your Tic T825 stepper motor controller has a minimum operating voltage of 8.5 V. Can I use this controller without damaging the stepper motor?
+- I want to control a 3.9 V, 600 mA bipolar stepper motor.
+Can I use a Tic stepper motor controller that has a minimum operating voltage above 3.9 V without damaging the stepper motor?

 Yes.
 To avoid damaging your stepper motor, you want to avoid exceeding the rated current, which is 600 mA in this instance.
-The Tic T825 stepper motor controller has configurable current limiting, so you can set a limit that is appropriate for your stepper motor.
+All of our Tic stepper motor controllers have configurable current limiting, so you can set a limit that is appropriate for your stepper motor.
 As long as you set the limit below the rated current, you will be within spec for your motor, even if the voltage exceeds the rated voltage.
 The voltage rating is just the voltage at which each coil draws the rated current, so the coils of your stepper motor will draw 600 mA at 3.9 V. By using a higher voltage along with active current limiting, the current is able to ramp up faster, which lets you achieve higher step rates than you could using the rated voltage.